Rugby union positions: Wing

+Portia Woodman, who has played for the Black Ferns XV from 2013, is widely regarded as the best women's winger of all time, as the all-time try scorer in Rugby World Cup history with 32 tries, the record across both men's and women's tests.
+Cheryl Soon is an Australian international winger who captained the Wallaroos and inducted into the World Rugby Hall of Fame in 2021 as a pioneering outside back and also as a global ambassador for the women's game.
+Also in the WRHOF is Magalis Harvey, a legendary Canadian winger who became the first North American player to win the IRB Women's Player of the Year award in 2014 after scoring one of the most famous 80-metre solo tries in World Cup history.
+Another iconic winger is Kat Merchant, who scored 44 tries in 58 test matches for England women's national rugby union team (the Red Roses).

 Tony O'Reilly played wing for Ireland between 1955 and 1970 and scored a record 38 tries on two Lions tours.
 André Boniface is a French international that is a member of both the International Rugby Hall of Fame and the IRB Hall of Fame.
 Also in the IRB Hall of Fame is Bill Maclagan, a 19th-century player for Scotland and the Lions, who played at three-quarters, which eventually evolved into the modern position of wing.
 Another 2011 inductee in the IRB Hall is Brian Lima of Samoa, who played most of his career on the wing but ended it as a centre.
 He participated in five World Cups for Manu Samoa and became known as "The Chiropractor" for his ferocious tackling.

 In 2012 Demi Sakata, a Japan star, who was considered one of the world's top players of the 1960s, became his country's first inductee into the IRB Hall.